AscendNTNU/downward_target_tracker/README.md

 * and you are either standing ONE METER above the ground at zero pitch and roll,
 * or you are publishing the drone pose,

 you should see the camera feed, a non-empty list of targets in a small GUI window, and bounding boxes around each in the image.
-Clicking one of the entries in the list will highlight it in red, and its ID will be published at ```downward_target_debug/selected```.

 Basically, something like this:

 ![](readme_img1.png)

 If not, we need to calibrate intrinsics (fisheye parameters), extrinsics (camera mounting point), or color thresholds.
 If you need help, click the "Take a snapshot" button and send the files (snapshot*.jpg snapshot*.txt created in the directory you ran the debugger) to me.

-#### Calibrate color

-1. Keep a red and green target plate in view.
-2. Click the "calibrate color" tab in debugger.
+**Calibrate color:** Click "Calibrate color" tab in debugger and follow guide that shows up.
-3. Take snapshot and send to me, or adjust 'red' and 'green' thresholds until enough pixels are highlighted on both plates with as few outliers.
-4. Save the thresholds (see below).

-#### Calibrate camera intrinsics

-With the "calibrate camera" tab open:

-1. Point the camera at a [checkerboard](http://docs.opencv.org/2.4/_downloads/pattern.png)
-2. Take a snapshot and send to me; or keep the camera at a known rotation and translation from the checkerboard and try to adjust f, u0 and v0.
-3. Save parameters (see below).

-#### Calibrate camera extrinsics

-These define how the camera is rotated and translated relative to the IMU coordinate frame.

-If the only difference between them is a rotation about z, then you can set that directly with ```CAM_IMU_R_Z_INIT``` (see below).

-Verify that things look correct by opening "calibrate camera" tab.

-1. Look at a grid pattern.
-2. Align drone axes with grid axes.
-3. Tilt the drone in either x or y axis, and verify that the visualized grid pattern matches with real-life.

-#### Parameters
+**Calibrate camera:** Click "Calibrate camera" tab in debugger and follow guide that shows up.

+**Save the parameters:**

 [src/parameters.h](src/parameters.h) contains the following parameters.
 If you change them, remember to **recompile**.

 Parameter   | What